Shujaat Mirza

 Recent News

-June 2023: 🌍 Engaged with the UN Information Integrity team to evolve existing frameworks, targeting hate speech risks and enhancing online safety.
+Jun ‘23: Engaged with the UN Information Integrity team to address online hate speech risks.

 Select Publications